AD-SDL/hudson-liquidhandling/example/BATS/dALE/README.txt

 HOW TO RUN THESE PROTOCOLS:
     If you prefer to use SoloSoft .hso protocols:
-        (Pregenerated SoloSoft protocols for all steps can be found in the premade_hso_files folder)
+        (Premade SoloSoft protocols for all steps can be found in the premade_hso_files folder)
-        NOTE: pregenerated files only appear in repo on hudson01, git ignores .hso files
+        NOTE: premadefiles only appear in repo on hudson01, git ignores .hso files
         - Open SoloSoft from the Desktop
-        - Open the .hso file you wish to use and run it, all from within the SoloSoft applicaiton
+        - Open the .hso file you wish to use and run it, all from within the SoloSoft application

     If you prefer to use SoftLinx:
         - make sure that you cd into the correct folder...